 I'm a theatre designer.
 I'm continuously interested in how visual dramaturgy can have a role in performance, and how emotional visual connections and aesthetics can be accessible and challenging to audiences.
 I believe in theatre being a democratic space for all, physically, mentally, socially, and politically, and am excited by liveness and shared space.
 I love theatre that is a conversation, stories that ask us questions, and work that challenges the form of theatre.

 I'm interested in playful and interrogative processes, with a closely collaborative approach to working.

+Naomi trained at Wimbledon College of Art.
 She has also been previously shortlisted for the Linbury Prize and Old Vic 12.